If you have reached this page while trying to make sense of a loved one’s untimely passing, The Stoddard Firm is truly sorry for your loss.

 One investigation in September of 2022 found that multiple used car lots across the state, including at least one in Newnan, were selling cars with recalled Takata airbags, which are known to propel metal shrapnel at their users when activated.

 Currently, there are no laws requiring car dealers to check for recalled parts before reselling a vehicle.
-When a used car with a defective part causes a death, the manufacturer will typically claim that it did its part by issuing the recall, and the seller will claim ignorance as a defense.
+When a used car with a defective part causes a Newnan car accident that results in death, the manufacturer will typically claim that it did its part by issuing the recall, and the seller will claim ignorance as a defense.

 However, these strategies are not airtight.
 If there is any evidence that a seller knew or should have known that a product was dangerous, they can still be sued.
 If there was no reasonable way for the user to know about the product recall, the manufacturer may still be liable as well.